One day in Genoa Italy: detailed itinerary to see Genoa’s main attractions in one day and practical travel tips for your visit.

 Via Garibaldi and the System of Rolli’s Palaces (Palazzi dei Rolli)

-Via Garibaldi is a beautiful, elegant street in Genova city center built as one of the so called ‘strade nuove’ (new streets) during Renaissance times.
+Via Garibaldi is a beautiful, elegant street in Genova city center built as one of the so-called ‘strade nuove’ (new streets) during Renaissance times.

-The new streets are a set of streets built at the height of Genoa’s financial power by the city’s aristocrats and they are characterised by the presence of many elegant palaces known as ‘Palazzi dei Rolli’, now UNESCO World Heritage Sites.
+The new streets are a set of streets built at the height of Genoa’s financial power by the city’s aristocrats and they are characterized by the presence of many elegant palaces known as ‘Palazzi dei Rolli’, now UNESCO World Heritage Sites.

 The palaces are several Renaissance buildings with something in common: they were part of a system of public lodging that required their owners to host important visitors to the city when required!